 In the second wave of research, we broadened the kinds of organizations in our sample by actively inviting new organizations from categories of institutions who were underrepresented in our Wave 1 work: BIPOC-serving organizations, cultural organizations located in rural parts of the country, festivals (film, food, crafts, music), libraries, for-profit arts, and national and city parks.
 We also re-invited all 653 organizations from the first wave of the study to participate again in this second wave of research.
 We aspire to reach a large, diverse cross-section of adult cultural participants from around the country, from arts attenders to people who engage more holistically in creativity and culture.

 As with the first wave, there was no cost to organizations to be a part of the research.
 Organizations that invited their constituents into the survey contributed to the overall national picture of cultural consumer wants, needs, attitudes, hopes, and behaviors, will be getting detailed, humanistic data about their own audiences, including an online tool for comparison to the national averages across various dimensions.
 We thank all the participating organizations for helping field the survey to portions of their audiences, members, and visitors.
 Click here to see a discipline-specific snapshot of the full list of participating organizations from Wave 2.
-Our Key Findings from this research will be available this summer.
+Our Key Findings from this research will be available this fall.

 In addition to fielding Wave 2 of the quantitative Culture + Community study, we are embarking on a qualitative exploration of the role of creativity, joy, belonging, and connection in the lives of Black adults around the nation.
 This research involves in-depth, open-ended interviews with 50 individuals across the U.S., and takes a humanistic and participant-guided approach to understanding how arts and culture work in participants’ lives and communities.
-A strategic activations report based on the findings from this research will be available in Summer 2021.
+A strategic activations report based on the findings from this research will be available in fall 2021.

 To stay informed with Culture Track and Culture + Community project updates, please sign up for our newsletter.